 2. Build an Email List

-The first one will produce pop-ups to get email addresses. the second one is designed to create the content of messages, customizing the template and automatizing the delivery process.
+The first one will produce pop-ups to get email addresses.
+The second one is designed to create the content of messages, customizing the template and automatizing the delivery process.

 Personalization of emails can lead to an increase of six times in transaction rates and an average return of 122% on investment.

-To do this, you could segment customers by their previous purchases with an analytics tool such as Google Analytics.
+You could segment customers by their previous purchases with an analytics tool such as Google Analytics.
 After that, determine the kind of offer to send them an email.

 Personalization is as easy as writing the recipient’s name within the subject line of your email.
 Subject lines for emails with personalization have a 22% greater open rate than the average.